code-423n4/2024-01-decent/README.md

 - If you have a public code repo, please share it here: github.com/decentxyz/UTB, github.com/decentxyz/decent-bridge note that the UTB branch is `develop`
 - How many contracts are in scope?: 11
 - Total SLoC for these contracts?: 1193
-- How many external imports are there?:
 - How many separate interfaces and struct definitions are there for the contracts within scope?: 11 interfaces
-- How many external calls?:
 - What is the overall line coverage percentage provided by your tests?: 75
 - Check all that apply: ERC20, Multi-Chain, Uses L2
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: knowledge of lz would be helpful